-Years ago, Penitente Canyon served as a place of worship for Los Hermanos Penitente, that's how it got its name.
+Years ago, Penitente Canyon served as a place of worship for Los Hermanos Penitente - the Penitent Brothers, that's how it got its name.
 The Brothers, Spanish and Indian men of deep faith, preferred to live secluded in the foothills and canyons of the San Juan and Sangre de Cristo Mountains.
-The area is part of the 7.529 acre Penitente Canyon Recreation Management Area of the BLM.
-Volunteers have helped install barriers to designate parking areas, campsites and trails.
+The famed Virgin painted on a cliff in the middle of the canyon was created by one of the Brothers, who supposedly sat in a suspended auto tire to paint it.
+Unfortunately, vandalism caused some of the damage on the painting a drank man with a pistol decided to use the painting for target practice, completely obliterating the face and leaving pockmarks in and around it.

 There is a painting of the Virgin Guadalupe part way up one of the rock faces - Virgin Wall.
 The sign by the picnic area says that it was painted somewhere between 1940 and 1980 (wide range) by 3 local men.
 Two of them signed the rock near the bottom and there's a faint inscription around the virgin saying "Consuelo y Espiritu" (Comfort and Courage).
 The locals have this story: "Around 1937, some members of the Penitente Brotherhood roped up and painted the Madonna on there on the wall."
 The devout artists sat in tires suspended by a cord, painting an image for its secretive followers.